 Please download the free Adobe Acrobat Reader to view these documents.

-UNAUDITED CONSOLIDATED INCOME STATEMENT FOR THE THREE MONTHS ENDED 31 MARCH 2018
+UNAUDITED CONSOLIDATED INCOME STATEMENT FOR THE SECOND QUARTER AND SIX MONTHS ENDED 30 June 2018

-UNAUDITED CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME FOR THE THREE MONTHS ENDED 31 MARCH 2018
+UNAUDITED CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME FOR THE SECOND QUARTER AND SIX MONTHS ENDED 30 June 2018

 Review of Performance

-Revenue increased by approximately 2.4% or RMB 14.79 million, mainly due to the increase in the sales volume of liquified petroleum gas (“LPG”) from 165,194 tonnes 1Q2017 to 169,410 tonnes in 1Q2018.
-This is partially offset by the drop of average sale price of LPG from RMB 3,703 per tonne in 1Q2017 to RMB 3,698 per tonne in 1Q2018.
+Revenue increased by approximately 3.4% or RMB21.5 million, mainly due to the increase of average sale price of LPG from RMB3,140 per tonne in 2Q2017 to RMB3,542 per ton in 2Q2018.
+This is partially offset by the decrease in the sales volume of LPG from 200,648 tonnes 2Q2017 to 183,961 tonnes in 2Q2018.
 Price competitiveness of LPG as compared to substitute products contributed to the increase of local demand during the period.

 Other operating income

-Operating expenses decreased by RMB 5.2 million or 29.7% mainly due to the following:
+Operating expenses increased by RMB8.3 million or 40.1% mainly due to the following:

-Finance costs decreased by approximately RMB 2.5 million or 57.9% mainly due to a decrease in interest expenses by RMB 2.9 million, which was driven by the decrease in average loans from banks.
+Finance costs increased by approximately RMB1.8 million or 52.3% mainly due to decrease of interest expenses driven by the decrease in average loans from banks.

-Review of the Group’s Cash Flow Statements for 1Q2018
+Review of the Group’s Cash Flow Statements for 2Q2018

-Net cash outflow generated from investing activities amounted to RMB 0.2 million due to purchase of fixed assets of RMB 0.4 million, which was offset by disposal of investment 0.6million.
+Net cash outflow from investing activities amounted to RMB2.5 million due to purchase of fixed assets.

-Net cash generated from financing activities amounted to RMB 59.7 million mainly due to increase in short term borrowing of RMB 60 million, decrease in fixed deposit RMB 18.7 million and partially offset by repayment of long term bank borrowings RMB 19.5 million.
+Net cash generated from financing activities amounted to RMB17.8 million mainly due to increase in short term borrowing RMB 28.0million, partially offset by repayment of long term bank borrowings RMB11.0million.

-International oil price has risen substantially recently and is likely to remain high as the OPEC countries continue to stick to their production quotas to boost oil prices and also the geopolitical tensions in the Middle East.
-In addition, trade tensions are also likely to have some impact on the China economy and the RMB will likely be weaker following recent trends.
-The global economy remains healthy although the growth rate may be slower.
-The Group is keeping close watch over these market and global trends in managing its business risks, particularly bearing in mind its less favourable performance in 1Q2018.
-Over the next 12 months and for 2Q2018, the Group is cautiously optimistic that it can cope with these challenges ahead and will remain prudent in controlling its operating costs to improve its performance.
+International oil price has risen substantially recently and will most likely remain high as the OPEC countries continue to stick to their production quotas to boost oil prices and also the geopolitical tensions in the Middle East, particularly the United States sanctions on Iran.
+In addition, trade tensions will likely have some impact on the China economy and also the possibility of tariffs on our Company’s imports from the United States.
+The RMB was much weaker than expected and will most likely follow recent downward trend.
+The global economy and China economy remains positive although growth rate may be slower.
+Domestic demand for LPG was healthy and is likely to continue whilst exports may continue to be reduced.
+Our Group is keeping close watch over these market and global trends in managing our business risks, notwithstanding our better performance in first half of 2018 versus the corresponding period in 2017.
+Going forward, our Group remains cautiously optimistic and will focus on opportunities to improve our profitability and strengthen our financial position.